Title

 SELECT @CurrentDate = '20070210', @BirthDate = '19790519'

-For this calculation two parameters are required, the @BirthDate parameter is for the persons date of birth and the @CurrentDate parameter is for the date at which we will calculate the age of person.
+For this age calculation two parameters are required, the @BirthDate parameter is for the persons date of birth and the @CurrentDate parameter is for the date at which the t-sql codes will calculate the age of person.

 CREATE FUNCTION dbo.fn_CalculateAge